A GERIATRIC CARE MANAGER:

 - Monitor the areas the client and family have chosen

-- Address problems when arising
+- Addresses problems when arising and assists in resolving

 - Determine possible resources and advocate for the client